 - Students: Everyone needs remediation.
-Students performed at the following percentages for beginner level: ELA 75.68 %, Math 78%, Science 82%. - Teachers not delivering quality instruction. - Lack of professional training in teacher education - Teachers individual needs has not been identified.
+Students performed at the following percentages for beginner level in 2023: ELA 75.68 %, Math 78%, Science 82%. - GMAS ELA scores for 2024 beginner level is 58.86%.
+This is major improvement. - Some teachers not delivering quality instruction. - Lack of professional training in teacher education - Some teachers individual needs has not been identified.